ppbrown/vlm-utils/README.md

 It has a (adjustable) parallel factor to it, so you should be able to downsize 10 - 50 images per second on a super fast box, compared to caption tools that may take 1 second per 512px image, or 3 seconds on a 2048px image

+## Downsizing exceptions

+You may want to do a cleanup run for any captioning including text.
+Search for files that include quotation marks (")  and then rerun the captioning on just those images, at full size

 # Older ones